ramapcsx2/gbs-control/README.md

 - lots of useful features and image enhancements
 - optional control interface via web browser, utilizing the ESP8266 WiFi capabilities
 - good color reproduction with auto gain and auto offset for the tripple 8 bit @ 160MHz ADC
+- optional bypass capability to, for example, transcode Component to RGB/HV in high quality

 Supported standards are NTSC / PAL, the EDTV and HD formats, as well as VGA from 192p to 1600x1200 (earliest DOS, home computers, PC).
 Sources can be connected via RGB/HV (VGA), RGBS (game consoles, SCART) or Component Video (YUV).